 Once he had gained his vengeance, Mahadev started to lament his wife's passing.
 Mahadev travelled the earth bearing the dead body of Sati on his back.

-At this time, Vishnu released his Sudarshan chakra and wounded the body of Sati, so that flies and other insects could rot her carcass.
+At this time, Vishnu released his Sudarshan chakra and wounded Sati's body so that flies and other insects could rot her carcass.

-According to another Hindu legend, after executing the demon Mahisasur, Goddess Bhagwati rested in a place called Dwaredhunga in Kalikot district.
+According to another Hindu legend, after executing the demon Mahisasur, Goddess Bhagwati rested in Dwaredhunga in Kalikot district.

-During this time one low caste individual went to gather firewood at that location.
-The individual felt so weak that he begged the goddess for some meat and bread.
+During this time, one low caste individual gathered firewood at that location.
+The individual felt so weak that he begged the goddess for meat and bread.

 In return, the goddess offered him everything he wanted.
-There was so much food that he was not able to finish it all by himself and called out for other people to join him in the feast.
+There was so much food that he could not finish it all by himself and called for other people to join him in the feast.

 Badimalika: Weather's Sacred Embrace